1888 Mills partners with Cotton Made in Africa

 BMZ and cotton trader Dunavant provide research and training to ginners in Africa.
 The spinning process can take place either in Africa or in a Cotton Made in Africa partner’s facilities elsewhere.

 The project increases demand for African cotton, thereby making it easier for farmers to obtain micro credits to manage cash flow.
-In addition, it gives them direct access to the market so they receive the most competitive price.
-Training through the program helps boost yeilds — and income.
+In addition, giving them direct access to the market so they receive the most competitive price.
+Training through the program helps boost yeilds -- and income.

 Cotton Made in Africa also employs a track and trace system to ensure the cotton supply has not involved child labor or corrupt trading practices, said Motley.
 The alliance dovetails with 1888 Mill's corporate mission to "weave a better world."